myaaghubi/PHP-Frameworks-Bench/README.md

 ## References
-Note: This project is based on [php-framework-benchmark](https://github.com/kenjis/php-framework-benchmark).
-It was very old and abandoned, so I decided to split it from the origin and update it separately.
+Note: This project is based on [php-framework-benchmark](https://github.com/kenjis/php-framework-benchmark), thanks to [Kenjis](https://github.com/kenjis).
+It is very old and abandoned, so I decided to split it from the origin and update it separately.

+For frameworks, I considered the official repos:
 * [CakePHP](https://github.com/cakephp/cakephp)
 * [CodeIgniter](https://github.com/codeigniter4/CodeIgniter4)
 * [FastRoute](https://github.com/nikic/FastRoute)